-At Lifetime when a family experiences a match that fell through, we continue working to find them another match at no additional fee.
-So while you became attached to the idea of that specific child, you know that you still hope to adopt.
+At Lifetime, when a family experiences a match that fell through, we continue working to find them another match at no additional fee.
+Although you have become attached to the idea of that specific child, you know that you still hope to adopt.
 Take time to grieve the loss if you need to, and then refocus on your goal.

 If you were honest, kind, sincere, and showed this birth mother that you would provide for her child the best way you could, but it didn’t work out, take comfort by knowing you may have blessed that mother and child in a way no one else could.
 You gave her availability, openness, and listened to her, which are things that many birth moms may not see in their everyday lives.
 You might be one of the few people praying for her and her child.
 The birth mother might even refer a friend to you in the future because you treated her with compassion and understanding.

 Know that you will adopt, and a failed adoption can become a step along the path to the child you do add to your family.
 The heartache of a failed adoption may not heal right away, but you can look forward and think about your next steps as it begins to fade.
 You may remember this time and that baby, but you’ll also appreciate the journey when you’re holding the child you eventually welcome to your family forever.